 Since its beginning, OLLI has sponsored 693 courses, 266 lectures, over 115 trips and theatre excursions.
-In addition to many U.S. destinations, the program has included journeys to Thailand, Vietnam, China, Costa Rica, Canada, Belgium and Holland.
-Today the program has just over 1,000 members from over 80 cities/towns in Massachusetts.
+In addition to many U.S. destinations, the program has included journeys to Thailand, Vietnam, China, Costa Rica, Canada, Belgium, Holland, and much more.
+Today the program has a little over 1,100 members from over 80 cities/towns in Massachusetts.

 A contribution of any size is a gift of knowledge and makes a big difference in the lives of the program and our members.